tokareff/api/docs_eng/me.md

 If request contains parameters from different groups, `400 Bad Request` is returned.

 <a name="info"></a>
-## Obtaining info on the authorized application
+## Obtaining info about the authorized application

-`GET /me` returns a response body similar to [obtaining info on the current user](#user-info), but only the flags.
+`GET /me` returns a response body similar to [obtaining info about the authorized user](#user-info), but only the flags.
 Server returns `403 Forbidden` if authorization is failed.

 ```json
 {